tiprankstipranks

 The banking industry and global credit markets also experience difficulties from time to time, and issues involving our lenders could impact our deposits, the availability, terms and cost of borrowings or our ability to refinance our debt.
 Any weakness in the credit markets could result in significant constraints on liquidity and availability of borrowing terms from lenders and accounts payable terms with vendors.
 These issues could also result in more stringent lending standards and terms and higher interest rates.
 In addition, we are exposed to changes in interest rates primarily as a result of our borrowing and receivable discount programs, which have interest costs that vary with interest rate movements.
 Any limitations on our ability to fund our operations could have a material adverse effect on our business, financial condition and ability to grow.

-Natural and Human Disruptions1 | 3.7%
+Natural and Human Disruptions1 | 3.4%

 Natural and Human Disruptions - Risk 1

-A substantial portion of our operations are located in California and Baja California, Mexico, including our headquarters, remanufacturing and warehouse facilities.
+A substantial portion of our operations are located in Southern California, Baja California, Mexico, and Asia, including our headquarters, remanufacturing and warehouse facilities.
 Any natural disaster, such as an earthquake, or other damage to our facilities from weather, fire or other events could cause us to lose inventory, delay delivery of orders to customers, incur additional repair-related expenses, disrupt our operations or otherwise harm our business.
 These events could also disrupt our information systems, which would harm our ability to manage our operations worldwide and compile and report financial information.
 As a result, we could incur additional expenses or liabilities or lose revenues, which could exceed any insurance coverage and would adversely affect our financial condition and results of operations.

-Capital Markets3 | 11.1%
+Capital Markets3 | 10.3%

 Capital Markets - Risk 1

-Possible new tariffs that might be imposed by the United States government could have a material adverse effect on our results of operations.
+Tariffs imposed by the United States government could have a material adverse effect on our results of operations.

 Capital Markets - Risk 2